NCAS-CMS/cfdm/docs/source/introduction.rst

 The Python cfdm package is a reference implementation of the :ref:`CF-data-model`.

+The CF data model is a complete representation of the CF (Climate and Forecast) metadata conventions (http://cfconventions.org) for storing geoscientific datasets.
+It can describe any conceivable CF-compliant dataset.
+Therefore cfdm, a complete software implementation of the CF data model, will also be able to process any CF-compliant dataset.

+The cfdm package is, however, not strict about CF-compliance, so that non-conformant datasets may be created or ingested from existing datasets and written to new datasets.
+This is so that existing datasets which are non-CF-compliant may be processed by cfdm, ideally being modified in memory to be (more) CF-compliant.

 **Functionality**
 -----------------

 ----

-The cfdm package implements the :ref:`CF-data-model` [#cfdm]_ for its internal data structures and so is able to process any CF-compliant dataset.
-It is not strict about CF-compliance, however, so that partially conformant datasets may be ingested from existing datasets and written to new datasets.This is so that datasets which are partially conformant may nonetheless be modified in memory.
+With few exceptions, cfdm only has the functionality required to read and write datasets, and to create, modify and inspect field constructs in memory.
+This limited scope is intentional, because

+i) many tasks do not require any higher-level functionality (such as inspecting the values of metadata properties, or creating datasets from raw data), and

+ii) the expectation is that other libraries will build on cfdm,
+    inheriting its comprehensive knowledge of the CF conventions, to add more sophisticated methods appropriate to their user base.
+To this end, cfdm has been designed to be :ref:`flexibly extensible
+    <Extensions>`.

 .. code-block:: python
    :caption: *A simple example of reading a field construct from a